Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     with a duration corrsponding to each of the descriptors should be used.

 6. Sync samples shall be signalled in the corresponding media tracks according to the semantics of ISO-BMFF, for example, using per sample flags in track run box if needed.
-In case dual encoder synchronisation is required, inserting IDR frames inside segments is preferable over introducing segment boundary.
+In case dual encoder synchronization is required, inserting IDR frames inside segments is preferable over introducing segment boundary.

 The conditioning follows [=DASH-IFad=] shown in Figure 9:

-Figure 9: splice point conditioning
+Figure 9: Splice point conditioning.
 <figure>
       <img src="Images/splice_ingest.png" />
 </figure>